winsor-tse/RL-Decision-Server/Improvement.md

 ## Important Constraint

 Keep observation and action dimensions stable across models that should be resumed or fine-tuned.
 If those dimensions change, checkpoint loading needs partial weight loading, model surgery, or a conversion layer.

+## Red Section

+Two threads for actions, one for movement/facing and one for casting.